 Our internal assessments during 2021/22 suggested that the performance of disadvantaged pupils was lower than that of non-disadvantaged pupils across the majority of year groups.

-Unlike for 20-21 where writing and maths showed the most significant difference, learning gaps have been narrowed showing reading, writing and maths are now level with 62% of disadvantaged pupils at least achieving within these subjects.
-It should also be noted that those underperforming in 20-12 were not the same children across all three subjects.
-Only 23%, were assessed as 'working towards' across all three subjects.
+However, the 20-21 data, where writing and maths attainment indicated the most significant difference between disadvantaged and non-disadvantaged pupils, has now been narrowed over 21-22; showing reading, writing and maths are now level with 62% of disadvantaged pupils meeting at least 'expected' within these subjects.
+It should also be noted that those underperforming in 20-21 were not the same children across all three subjects.
+Only 23% of disadvantaged pupils, were assessed as 'working towards' across all three core subjects.

 Reading Writing Maths

-ΕΟΥ EOY EOY
+EOY EOY EOY

 62% EXPECTED 62% EXPECTED 62% EXPECTED

 of which 23% at GREATER DEPTH of which 13% at GREATER DEPTH of which 13% at GREATER DEPTH